- Fees: ₹ 7,000

 Careers in Agricultural Science

 Agriculture is a growing field with the government encouraging more individuals to participate in the field.
-The technology that has been integrated into this field has definitely increased the pace of the development of this field and have increased the job opportunities and the career prospects related to the agricultural field.
+The technology that has been integrated into this field has definitely increased the pace of the development of this field and has increased the job opportunities and the career prospects related to the agricultural field.

 The importance of the Agricultural Science is increasing as the people are looking for new ways to increase their yield to meet the requirements for the increasing population across the world.
 There are various trendy and useful upcoming trends in the field of agriculture that promise to bring about a productivity revolution in the agricultural field.
 Some of these trends are: